mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.11/index.md

 ## CLI
 - DCOS-42928, DCOS_OSS-5105 - Use `docker ps` instead of `docker up` in diagnostics, since `docker up` is an invalid Docker command.
 - DCOS_OSS-1502 - There were couple issues caused by unused volumes for removed containers.
-It is recommended to use docker prune commands to avoid the occurrence of such issues.
+It is recommended to use Docker prune commands to avoid the occurrence of such issues.
 This release uses `docker-gc` command to remove the unused volumes.

 ## Exhibitor
-- DCOS-51751 - The configuration parameters `aws_secret_access_key` and `exhibitor_azure_account_key` for Exhibitor are now marked as secret.
-They will not be revealed in `user.config.yaml` on cluster nodes, but will from now on appear only in `user.config.full.yaml` which has stricter read permissions and is not included in DC/OS diagnostics bundles.
+- DCOS-51751 - The configuration parameters `aws_secret_access_key` and `exhibitor_azure_account_key` for Exhibitor are marked as `secret`.
+These configuration parameters will not be revealed in `user.config.yaml` on cluster nodes.
+In this release, the configuration parameters will appear only in `user.config.full.yaml` which has stricter read permissions and is not included in DC/OS diagnostics bundles.

 ## GUI
 - DCOS-54087 - In the previous releases, UI overrides `concurrencyPolicy` field in schedule to always be `ALLOW`.
 In this release, the `concurrencyPolicy` field is fixed for UI to keep the value intact, thus allowing other concurrency policies other than `ALLOW`.